 The Morning Wholesale Market

 Ota has some great highlights which allow you to experience Japan within a short time limit.
-If you arrive early you can head to the biggest fruit and veg market in Japan which starts at 7am.
+If you arrive early you can head to the biggest fruit and veg market in Japan which starts at 7 a.m.
 The market has a visitors center and a fishery exhibit along with plenty of restaurants where you can enjoy the freshest of ingredients.
-The market opens at 5am until 3pm and is closed on Sundays and national holidays.
+It opens at 5 a.m. until 3 p.m. and is closed on Sundays and National Holidays.

 Soak in an onsen